-- 1.1 This policy aims to set and maintain standards of conduct that we expect all staff to follow.
-By creating this policy, we aim to ensure the school environment is where everyone is safe, happy, and treated with respect. - 1.2 As a member of the Trust, each adult has an individual responsibility to maintain their reputation and the reputation of the school and the Trust, whether inside or outside working hours.
+- 1.1 This policy aims to set and maintain standards of conduct that we expect all colleagues to follow.
+By creating this policy, we aim to ensure the school environment is one where everyone is safe, happy, and treated with respect. - 1.2 As a member of the Trust, each adult has an individual responsibility to maintain their reputation and the reputation of the school and the Trust, whether inside or outside working hours.
 This policy relates both to conduct at work and instances where conduct outside work has a direct relationship to the adult's duties.
 This includes conduct that is likely to bring the Trust into disrepute or raises concerns about an employee's suitability to continue to work in a position of trust.
-This Code of Conduct is designed to give clear guidance on the standards of behaviour all staff members and volunteers are expected to observe.
-Staff members working in schools are role models, are in a position of influence and must demonstrate behaviour that sets a good example to all pupils/students within schools.
+This Code of Conduct is designed to give clear guidance on the standards of behaviour all Colleagues and volunteers are expected to observe.
+Colleagues working in schools are role models, are in a position of influence and must demonstrate behaviour that sets a good example to all pupils/students within schools.

-This guidance document should be read in conjunction with the Guidance for safer working practice for those working with children and young people in education settings and Keeping Children Safe in Education, please see Appendix 1, and any other related policies.
+This guidance document should be read in conjunction with the Guidance for safer working practice for those working with children and young people in education settings and Keeping Children Safe in Education, please see Appendix 1.

-- 1.3 In adopting this policy, East Midlands Academy Trust (EMAT) is committed to working towards creating a working environment in which all staff members are treated fairly, with dignity and respect and where unacceptable behaviour will not be tolerated. - 1.4 This Code of Conduct is designed to give clear guidance on the standards of behaviour all employees and volunteers are expected to observe.
+- 1.3 In adopting this policy, East Midlands Academy Trust (EMAT) is committed to working towards creating a working environment in which all Colleagues are treated fairly, with dignity and respect and where unacceptable behaviour will not be tolerated. - 1.4 This Code of Conduct is designed to give clear guidance on the standards of behaviour all employees and volunteers are expected to observe.
 Employees working in schools are role models, are in a position of influence and must demonstrate behaviour that sets a good example to all the pupils/students within schools. - 1.5 In addition to this policy, all teaching colleagues have a statutory obligation to adhere to the most recent 'Teachers Standards' and in relation to this policy, part 2 of the Teachers' Standards Personal and Professional Conduct.
-All Teaching Assistants and Higher-Level Teaching Assistants will be required to adhere to the most recent standards relating to their roles. - 1.6 This procedure applies to all Trust employees (teaching and support staff) and volunteers within EMAT. - 1.7 Staff members know and follow the Trust's vision statement.
-All work supports the vision, and every staff member must take responsibility for their own part of living that vision. - 1.8 Casual, fixed term contracts, self-employed workers, agency staff working in the school are also expected to observe the standards of behaviour set out in this document.
-Throughout this policy these individuals are collectively referred to as "staff members"
+All Teaching Assistants and Higher-Level Teaching Assistants will be required to adhere to the most recent standards relating to their roles. - 1.6 This procedure applies to all Trust employees (teaching and support staff) and volunteers within EMAT. - 1.7 Colleagues know and follow the Trust's 3 key objectives of Educational Excellence, Operational Excellence and #EMATters Ethos and it's 3 core values of Inclusion, Innovation and Impact.
+All work supports these objectives and values, and every staff member must take responsibility for their own part of living that vision. - 1.8 Casual, fixed term contracts, self-employed workers, agency staff working in the school are also expected to observe the standards of behaviour set out in this document.